Lac-Mégantic rail disaster: Response

-Keith Stewart, Climate and Energy Campaign Coordinator with Greenpeace Canada, criticized Canada's energy policy within hours of the tragedy, saying that "whether it's pipelines or rail, we have a safety problem in this country.
+Keith Stewart, Climate and Energy Campaign Coordinator with Greenpeace Canada, criticised Canada's energy policy within hours of the tragedy, saying that "whether it's pipelines or rail, we have a safety problem in this country.
 This is more evidence that the federal government continues to put oil profits ahead of public safety."

 Technical investigation

 The Transportation Safety Board of Canada (TSB) launched an investigation into the accident.
 In its August 2014 report, the TSB identified 18 distinct causes and contributing factors, which included leaving the train unattended on a main line, failure to set enough hand brakes, the lack of a backup safety mechanism, poor maintenance on the locomotive and several failures of training and oversight.
+Locomotive #5017 was held from sale for a mechanical investigation, showing years' worth of deferred maintenance which caused the failure.
+Five other locomotives were investigated as well (MMA 5018, 5023, 8208, 8546 and 8578) which also showed rust, oil leaks, and missing parts that could have led to additional failures.

 Criminal investigation

 The provincial police organisation, the Sûreté du Québec (SQ), has led the recovery of the deceased in Lac-Mégantic, alongside the Bureau du Coroner du Québec.